 In September 2013, London Fashion Scout selected Carrie’s graduate collection for their Graduate Showcase during London Fashion Week.
 Shortly afterwards, The Centre for Fashion Enterprise invited her onto their New Market Entry Programme.
-She is delighted to have London Fashion Scout’s ongoing support; a panel consisting of Hilary Alexander, Alexandra Shulman and Jessica Bumpus selected Carrie as a Ones to Watch designer for LFW February 2014.
+A panel consisting of Hilary Alexander, Alexandra Shulman and Jessica Bumpus selected Carrie as a Ones to Watch designer for LFW February 2014.

 Working class culture inspires Carrie, in particular, the double meanings and humour inherent in the genre.
 Striking androgynous silhouettes together with bold prints on experimental textiles are her trademarks.
 Carrie’s childhood was spent in a small, post-industrial, cotton-mill town suffering from the loss of its textile trade.

 She left for London in search of a vocational career to provide new challenges and financial security.
 Carrie trained there as a lawyer and developed an expertise in design and trademark work but remained fascinated with the atmosphere that pervaded her home county of Lancashire.
 Armed with a powerful new perspective, she decided to change direction and embrace the environment she had rebelled against, a decision which marked the beginning of her unique creative journey based in the cultural capital of the world.